 Crestridge opened for its first session on June 6, 1955.
 The first meeting was held in a combination dining hall and gymnasium.
 All of the facilities were not complete, and the staff and campers had to spend the first few nights at Ridgecrest.
 They also walked back and forth to the Conference Center for meals.
 The camp was set up based on the model Pickering had established at Camp Ridgecrest for Boys with two five-week sessions.
 Fifty girls attended the first session and 92 participated in the second session.
 Susan Harrell, the daughter of Mr. and Mrs. W.A.
 Harrell was the first to enroll.

 In 2013, we began our first ever weekend family camps.
 As a part of our mission statement and vision, our desire has been to impact more lives for God's glory through discipleship and adventure.
 On Labor Day weekend, we held our first ever Family Camp, which was attended by 12-15 families.
 Two weeks later, we hosted a Father & Son Camp and a Mother & Daughter Camp.
-Each of those events had around 70 participants and all of our weekend camps were fun weekends that provided families a chance to experience together!
+Each of those events had around 70 participants and all of our weekend camps were fun weekends that provided families a chance to experience it all together!